-The Cesky Terrier is a short-legged, well-muscled hunting terrier, resembling a combination of its Sealyham Terrier and Scottish Terrier parent breeds.
-Boasting of a longer body than it is tall, it stands 27 to 29 centimetres at the withers and weighs 13 to 22 pounds.
+The Cesky terrier is a short-legged, well-muscled hunting terrier resembling a combination of its Sealyham terrier and Scottish terrier parent breeds.
+Boasting of a longer body than it is tall, it stands 27–29 centimetres at the withers and weighs 13–22 pounds.
 From tip to tail, it is about 60 centimetres in length.
-It has a blunt and wedge-shaped head, a strong square jaw with a perfect scissor bite, medium eyes, with a friendly expression, and high-set dropped ears.
+It has a blunt and wedge-shaped head, a strong square jaw with a perfect scissor bite, medium eyes with a friendly expression, and high-set dropped ears.
 Its eyes and nose follow the colour of its coat.

-The Cesky Terrier has a graceful and sophisticated appearance due in part to its adorable coat, which is slightly wavy with a silky sheen.
-It sports a long beard and mustache with its hair flowing from it forehead over the eyes.
-When joining shows, its hair must be clipped except on the foreface, legs and belly.
-According to KC standards, the accepted colours are grey-blue or light brown with yellow and grey markings.
+The Cesky terrier has a graceful and sophisticated appearance due in part to its adorable coat, which is slightly wavy with a silky sheen.
+It sports a long beard and moustache with its hair flowing from it forehead over the eyes.
+When joining shows, its hair must be clipped except on the foreface, legs, and belly.
+According to KC standards, the accepted colours are grey blue or light brown with yellow and grey markings.

-As a breed with long hair whose classy appearance needs to be maintained, the Cesky Terrier has demanding grooming needs.
-It needs to be professionally groomed and trimmed on a regular basis so your work at home becomes easier.
+As a breed with long hair whose classy appearance needs to be maintained, the Cesky terrier has demanding grooming needs.
+It needs to be professionally groomed and trimmed on a regular basis, so your work at home becomes easier.
 Once its coat is left in its natural state without being professionally trimmed, it will take a tremendous amount of time to maintain.
-Imagine having to spend at least 4 hours of brushing and combing once a week just to keep it in top shape.
+Imagine having to spend at least four hours of brushing and combing once a week just to keep it in top shape.
 Unlike other terriers, the Cesky’s coat should be shaped and trimmed using clippers and scissors and not by hand stripping.
-It needs to be bathed weekly or bi-weekly, or every few months when regularly taken to the groomer’s.
+It needs to be bathed weekly or biweekly, or every few months when regularly taken to the groomer’s.

-Like most small dogs, Cesky Terriers are prone to dental problems because of their small mouths.
-Aside from brushing twice a week, occasional dental cleanings at the vet’s are suggested.
-Also make sure to clean its ears, trim its nails and inspect skin for fleas and red spots.
+Like most small dogs, the Cesky terrier is prone to dental problems because of its small mouth.
+Aside from brushing twice a week, occasional dental cleaning at the vet’s is suggested.
+Also make sure to clean its ears, trim its nails, and inspect skin for ticks and fleas and red spots.